fabianlischka/InfoSec101/p1-InfoSec101.md

       - **LastPass**: Password manager, most platforms.
 Cloud only.
 Commercial, basic use free, 12 USD/a for smartphone use.
 Closed.
 [Link](https://lastpass.com)
 - Disadvantages:
     - Can be somewhat cumbersome, particularly sync between devices
-    - If the app or password store is compromised, all your paswords are exposed
+    - If the app or password store is compromised, all your passwords are exposed
 - Also see [Password managers on Prism Break](http://prism-break.org/en/all/#password-managers)